wqking/metapp/readme.md

 - **Imitate C++ reference extensively for better performance.** For example, when getting a property value, or get an element value from a container, a `metapp::Variant` of reference to the element is returned when possible, the element value is referenced instead of copied, so the memory and performance cost is kept as minimum as possible.
+- **Good performance.** The performance is roughly similar to or better than Qt meta system.
+The execution speed can no way be close to native C++, but it's fast enough for reflection library.

 <a id="mdtoc_21927030"></a>
 ## Facts and features